ngrx/platform/docs/effects/api.md

 ### runAfterBootstrap

-Registers an effects class to be run after root components are bootstrapped.
+Registers an effects class to run after root components bootstrap.
-Only works in the root module.
-Useful if your effects class requires components to be bootstrapped.
+Must use in the root module.
+Useful if your effects class requires the a bootstrapped component.

 Usage:
 ```ts